Food Safety Consortium

 New Allergen Guidelines

-Another way we’re controlling hazards are the new guidelines that we just released to assist meat, poultry and processed egg product producers in properly managing ingredients that could result in allergic reactions for some consumers.
+Another way we’re controlling hazards are the new guidelines that we just released to assist meat, poultry and egg product producers in properly managing ingredients that could result in allergic reactions for some consumers.

 Our mission is to protect America’s most vulnerable populations, including children, from harm, and these new guidelines do just that.